matjazv/coding_test/README.md

 * It is only possible to dispute a deposit type of transactions.
 Discussion is needed if withdrawals also need a dispute option.
 * It is not possible to dispute a transaction multiple times.
 Discussion is needed if this should be an option.
+Example: Transaction is set to dispute and then as resolved.
+Should be possible to set it again as dispute and then maybe chargeback?
-* If client does not exist a new entry is added regarding type of transaction.
+* If client does not exist a new entry is added regardless of the transaction type.
 A discussion is needed if a new entry is added only if a transaction type is deposit.
 * Overflow checks are enabled in Release mode.
 A discussion is needed if this is needed or some other action should be taken to make a system secure enough.